Martin-Pashov/Stack-Sum/README.md

 # Stack-Sum
-This will be finished in the near future.
+This will be finished in the near future. probably